wp-plugins/bbpress-post-via-mail/readme.txt

 == Translations ==

 * English - default, always included
-* Polish: Nie na darmo to Pollka! included in the distribution
+* Polish: Comming soon

 The pot file included.

-*Note:* All my plugins are localized/ translateable by default.
+*Note:* All my plugins will be localized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).